top of page

 Why the Roth IRA is one of my favorite investment accounts!

-A Roth IRA is a type of retirement/investment account.
+A Roth IRA is a type of retirement account.
 Contributions to a Roth IRA are made with after-tax dollars, meaning you invest with your paycheck.
 For starters, anyone with an income can open a Roth IRA with any of the major brokers such as Fidelity, Vanguard, Schwab, etc. Parents can also set up a custodial Roth IRA for children who receive income.

 One benefit of a Roth IRA is that you can invest in mutual funds, index ETFs, sector ETFs, REITs, and single stocks.
-Another powerful benefit is that all contributions can be withdrawn from a Roth IRA leaving the gains.
+Another powerful benefit is that all contributions can be withdrawn from a Roth IRA, leaving the gains.
 This means a Roth IRA can serve as an emergency fund in your early wealth-building years (low-income).

 That's it folks, let me know if you like the Roth IRA as much as I do.

-9 views0 comments
+8 views0 comments

 Recent Posts